 School districts and schools can choose to participate in the School Breakfast program.
 Participating schools offer healthy breakfasts to eligible children for free or reduced-priced.
 In addition, schools receive cash reimbursement from the United States Department of Agriculture for every meal they serve.

-Eligibility for school breakfast
+Eligibility for free school breakfast

 If your school offers free breakfast, You may qualify if your family: